Ricky Shabong

-Ricky John Shabong (born 29 December 2002) is a professional footballer who plays as a central midfielder for Indian Super League club Punjab.
+Ricky John Shabong (born 29 December 2002) is a professional footballer who plays as a defensive midfielder for Indian Super League club Punjab and the India national team.

 Career

-From Royal Wahingdoh FC, he has selected to the Indian national U-14 team in 2016.
+Whilst playing for the Royal Wahingdoh academy, he was called up to the Indian national U-14 team in 2016.
 He was part of the Indian U-16 team that reached the quarterfinals of the 2018 AFC U-16 Championship in Malaysia.
 The midfielder was in the starting XI of each one of India's four matches.

-Ricky made his professional debut for the side in the Arrow's first match of the 2019–20 season against Gokulam Kerala F.C.
-He started and played full match as Indian Arrows lost 0–1.
+Ricky made his professional debut for the side in the Arrow's first match of the 2019–20 season against Gokulam Kerala He started and played full match as Indian Arrows lost 0–1.He was also the captain of Punjab U21s that went on to win the 2024 Reliance Foundation Development Leaugue and he also led the same team which finished 3rd in the 2024 Next Generation Cup.